nikhilesh-payyavuala/DNSImplementation/README.md

 DNSImplementation
 =================
 Implementing a DNS server using Java RMI.
+Created two servers for different domains.
 One is an iterative approach while the other is a recursive approach.

 Start Java RMI registry